Check Your State’s Teaching Requirements

 We encourage you to find out your state's requirements by clicking on your state in the map below.

-Purdue Global cannot recommend students who complete the noncertification track for licensure.
+Purdue Global cannot recommend students for licensure.
 Earning a master’s degree could provide you with the background and practical experience to meet nationally recognized standards; however, enrollment in the Master of Arts in Teaching (MAT) is not required for pursuing a state alternative certification program.
 Purdue Global’s MAT is not accredited by the National Council for the Accreditation of Teacher Education (NCATE) or the Council for the Accreditation of Educator Preparation (CAEP), which may be a requirement for certification or licensure in some states.
-The noncertification track is not state approved for teacher certification or endorsements of any kind, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet any specific state’s requirements for licensure, certification, or a pay increase.
+The MAT is not state approved for teacher certification or endorsements of any kind, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet any specific state’s requirements for licensure, certification, or a pay increase.
 Refer to the University Catalog for additional information.